Cadfil Finite Element Analysis Interface Module

 Cadfil FEA Interface Overview

 Cadfil can be used to create finite element geometry and data for import into your Analysis package.
-With multi-layer windings it is both is difficult and time consuming to create fibre architecture in analysis packages, On a doubly curved surface such as a dome, the angle and thickness are continuously variable.
+On a doubly curved surface such as a dome, the angle and thickness are continuously variable.
+With multi-layer windings it is difficult and time consuming to create fibre architecture in analysis packages.
 Cadfil offers a number of solutions, which currently include Nastran Bulk Data file (BDF), ESACOMP format and numerous tabular data formats.
-Customers successfully produce Cadfil data for use in Nastran/Patran, ABAQUS and ANSYS and other system.
-Cadfil deals with winding geometry and fibre architecture only, other attributes such as loads, constraints, and analysis control options need to be created by the user in the chosen analysis system.
-It is possible to specify material data from within Cadfil and to calculate equivalent stiffness properties for angle-ply laminates based on user specified or selected Unidirectional material properties from our material database.
+Customers successfully produce Cadfil data for use in Nastran/Patran/Femap/Hyperworks/Optistruct, ABAQUS and ANSYS as well as other system.
+Cadfil deals with winding geometry and fibre architecture and also for some cases can create boundary conditions and load cases.
+It is possible to specify Orthotropic material data directly from the Cadfil database which is open for the user to add or remove materials as needed..

 The FEA interfaces can be found in the Analysis (FEA) Output option on the Utilities menu.
 This creates the dialog shown below.
 Note that where 'jobname' is used in this topic it refers to the name taken from the "FEA Data Output Name" text box.
 In the picture below 'JobName' is 'testBDF'.

 On the left of the dialog a set of tick boxes for the different types of output that can be created.
-There are some data input field in the middle section of the dialog and some action Buttons to the right side.
+There are some data input field in the middle section of the dialog (and some others under More Options) and some action Buttons to the right side.
 The Process is to pick the type(s) of output needed using the tick boxes, populate the data boxes, save the data and then click 'Calculate to create the output files'.
+In general ones you have a set of Options to use with your chosen analysis systems most of these will not change so for the next design iteration you open the old jobfile change a couple of input items and than save under a new jobname.

 On the right side there are some action buttons, Help to show this topic, Open to read a parameter file that has the data and tick box status for all the entries on this dialog that has previously been saved using the Save button.
 Exit quits without doing anything and Calculate validates the data entered and then creates the output files requested via the tick boxes.
 The output options are Briefly Described Below and there is further detail in other associated help pages.
 An overview of the elements types and default topologies that can be output can be found here.

 The input value boxes list has kept growing in number as more options have been added which has become unwieldy.
 The More Options button pops the list box shown below where all the input values can be found as well as additional ones.
+You may find more options described below than are on the picture as there is no real need to keep updating the pictures after every change.
 To modify a value click on the line in the data table to get an edit box.
+Note that it is likely that you will see a scroll bar to the right of this dialog because there are more options than fit on the screen!

 Setting Material data

 Each thickness th2 file refer to a material number e.g 1 or 2 etc. These material index numbers can be connected to a set of material properties for stiffness and strength in the Cadfil material database .
-This is described in a separate sub-topic here.
+This is described in a separate sub-topic on setting material data.

 Links Sub-topic on this Page